 Monthly Meeting April 2025 – A birding trip to Australia

-In April we are looking forward to hearing about a trip to Australia with Pieter van Oudtshoorn.
+In April we were transported to Australia with Pieter van Oudtshoorn.

 Self introduced birds to Australia include swallows and raptors.
 These have been joined by human introduction of starlings, sparrows, the Common Myna and other species.
 There are migratory shorebirds that breed in northern Asia and Alaska and arrive to feed over the Australian summer before returning.
 Offshore over 200 of the world’s 350 species of seabird can be seen in Australian waters”.